 In 1998, he joined the faculty at the University of Pittsburgh-Johnstown, teaching elective courses on Music History, Jazz History and Theory, which he would remain until 2000.
 He also accepted an adjunct position from 1998-1999 at Pennsylvania State University-Main Campus as the Instructor of Bass Studies.

-He began adjunct work St. Francis University in Loretto, PA in 2005 ending in 2012, instructing private voice, piano, and guitar, and an elective appreciation course called “Explorations.”
+He began adjunct work St. Francis University in Loretto, PA in 2005, instructing private voice, piano, and guitar, and an elective appreciation course called “Explorations.”
 He also became the director of the University Choir in 2010.

 He has actively participated in Pennsylvania Music Educators Association (PMEA) events including guest conductor for District Jazz Choirs in Districts 6, 7, and 9 and District Jazz Band in District 3.
 He was a guest clinician in the PMEA 2011 State Conference in Pittsburgh, PA demonstrating “The Versatility of the Bass.”
 The following year, he presented at the PMEA 2012 State Conference in Hershey, PA, collaborating with respected vocal educator, Elizabeth Good, in a seminar entitled, “Cooking Up Some Vocal Jazz: Appetizers to a Full Course Meal.”